renpy/renpy-build/README.rst

     ./prepare.sh

-**This will globally change your system.**  It will install packages from Ubuntu and LLVM repositories.
+**This will globally change your system.**  It will install packages from Ubuntu and LLVM repositories, and the UV website.
 Please make sure you're comfortable with this change before continuing.

-This will first install all the packages required to build Ren'Py, and then it will clone Ren'Py and pygame_sdl2.
+This will first install all the packages required to build Ren'Py, and then it will clone Ren'Py.
 It will also create a python virtual environment with the tools in it.
 If this completes successfully, you are ready to build.